 Section 194N of the Income Tax Act of India was introduced to reduce cash transactions and encourage digital payments.
-As part of this initiative, the government has mandated that banks, cooperative banks, and post offices deduct Tax Deducted at Source (TDS) on large cash withdrawals made by individuals.
-The aim is to curb unaccounted cash transactions and promote a cashless economy.
+As part of this initiative, the government mandated that banks, cooperative banks, and post offices deduct Tax Deducted at Source (TDS) on large cash withdrawals made by individuals.
+The primary aim is to curb unaccounted cash transactions and promote a cashless economy.

 This article provides a detailed explanation of Section 194N, explaining when TDS is applicable, how it is calculated, who is exempt from it, and how you can claim a tax refund of the deducted TDS.